 Dietary fiber is one of the major elements of a person’s diet that can easily be overlooked, but dietary fiber is key for regulating your digestive processes.
 Like most leafy vegetables, molokhia is high in dietary fiber.
-This means that this Egytpian leaf can optimize your digestive process by eliminating constipation, bulking up stool to speed up digestion, increase nutrient uptake efficiency, and reduce symptoms like bloating, cramping, and excess gas.
+This means that this Egyptian leaf can optimize your digestive process by eliminating constipation, bulking up the stool to speed up digestion, increase nutrient uptake efficiency, and reduce symptoms like bloating, cramping, and excess gas.

 Vitamin E works as an anti-inflammatory agent in the body, and the significant level of vitamin E in molokhia is quite rare, as many people take a vitamin E supplement due to its food-based rarity.
 Therefore, if you suffer from arthritis, gout, or other inflammatory diseases, molokhia can be an ideal addition to your diet.